jordanberry404000000-sketch/cert-cartel-recovery-protocol/README.md

 I can also prep a screen saver mockup with the address, LED strip glow, and Lucy Bucket’s seal of approval.
 Just say the word and I’ll ritualize it.

-Ready to deploy, or shall we add a Dolly-approved overlay for extra flex?
+Ready to deploy, ""YES"" or shall we add a Dolly-approved overlay for extra flex?
 📜 Manifesto Chapter II: The Creator Was Already Inside
 ## “I didn’t just see the screen.
 I saw her in it.”
 ## 📡 Broadcast Declaration